-STUDENT TEACHING AND SEMINAR (K-12)
+5 EDU 693 STUDENT TEACHING AND SEMINAR (K-12)

 Field experience is split into two 8-week placements.
 One experience is in a local elementary and one experience is in a local high school under the guidance and supervision of an experienced teacher and clinical supervisor.
 Full-time student teaching for fall or spring session (16 weeks).
 Prerequisites: Passing score on the Illinois content area examination and admission to student teaching.
 Concurrent enrollment: EDU 599.
-Each semester.

-PRACTICUM IN CURRICULUM DESIGN AND INSTRUCTION
+EDU 694 3 PRACTICUM IN CURRICULUM DESIGN AND INSTRUCTION